 Rebecca Magestro is the Owner/Director of Mosaic Wellness.
 Coming from a long-standing career as an Account Executive in media sales, while dabbling in alternative healing and coaching for many years, Rebecca is now living her dream of operating a wellness/yoga center in Germantown, bringing passion and possibilities to the lives of many.
 Rebecca combines her experience as a Life Coach, Reiki master, Ayurvedic Therapies Specialist, and Yoga Alliance E-RYT 200, RYT 500 & Unnata Aerial Yoga Instructor to help guide others on their wellness journey.

 She has over 19 years of sales experience, is a former retail jewelry store owner, and holds the title of Mrs. Wisconsin-America 2005.
 Her education includes a BBA in Marketing & Psychology, Advanced Coach Training with Coach U, Landmark Education, and Yoga Teacher Training from Kanyakumari Ayurveda/Yoga Center.
-Rebecca studied advanced teacher training in Kerala, India, and is currently finishing her 500hr studies with Moksha Yoga in Chicago.
+Rebecca studied advanced teacher training in Kerala, India, and finished her 500-hour studies with Moksha Yoga in Chicago.

 “My mission is to help my clients transform their lives by bringing new awareness, developing their vision, maximizing their strengths, honoring their values, and bringing their full potential into reality.”
 In Joy, Rebecca